 The Hyundai IONIQ was the first car ever to go on sale with three different forms of electric power.
 Buyers choose from pure electric propulsion, hybrid propulsion or, as in this case, a Plug-in hybrid model.
 Given the choice between these three options, we think most potential buyers would probably take the Plug-in route if money was no object - and it's easy to see why, with up to 32 miles of WLTP-rated all-electric driving range and CO2 emissions as low as 26g/km.

-It's the most affordable plug-in model of its kind on the market - for the time being anyway - aiming to offer buyers the best of both worlds; the all-electric capability of the full-Electric IONIQ model.
+This is the lightly updated version of the Plug-in Hybrid model, updated in 2019.
+And it remains one of the more affordable plug-in contenders of its kind on the market - for the time being anyway - aiming to offer buyers the best of both worlds; the all-electric capability of the full-Electric IONIQ model.
 And the range capability of the full-Hybrid version of this car.
 Sounds promising.

 The IONIQ shares the same basic platform as the Kia Niro, which is a very good place to start from.
 As a result, the Hyundai handles nimbly and takes corners with more composure than you might expect for a car that's main focus is on low running costs and emissions.
 The only limiting factor is the reduced rolling resistance tyres, but in day to day driving you'll find this car very capable.
 It also enjoys a tight turning circle and steering that's light to turn at low speeds.
 You can add some more weight to the helm by selecting the 'Sport' mode, but we find this makes it too heavy.
 Around town, the suspension is on the firmer side of comfortable but by no means unsettled.
 Accelerate hard and you'll really notice the benefits of this IONIQ's use of a proper cog-driven 6DCT dual-clutch auto transmission, a much better gearbox than the jerky belt-driven set-up used in a rival Toyota Prius and other hybrids.